 We have bathed in Ganga, bathed in Yamuna

-Now we come to your banks O Mother
+Now we come to your waters O Mother

 The festive day has come.)